VersatileVats/VersatileVats/README.md

 ## 👀 About Me

-- 🔭 I’m currently working on **OpenShift platform** and using RedHat and Intel technologies
+- 🔭 I’m currently working on a **hardware project (physical vault)** that will use a blockchain service to get the thing done
 - 🌱 I’m currently applying **my learnings** & adding onto my learning along the way
 - 👯 I’m looking to collaborate on **open-source projects**
 - 😄 Pronouns: **He/him**